 - Pinched nerve such as carpal tunnel syndrome or a pinched nerve in the spine (radiculopathy)

-A related test that is often done is a nerve conduction study (NCS).
+A related test that is often done is a nerve conduction velocity (NCV).
+It's also called a nerve conduction study (NCS).
 NCV measures the speed of conduction of an electrical impulse through a nerve.
 NCV can determine if your nerves are damaged.
-It is often done at the same time as EMG.
+It's often done during the same visit as the EMG.
 Both tests help find diseases that damage the nerves and muscles.

 Why might I need an EMG?